Casa Deportiva Cumbre Alta is dedicated to sharing Christ to those around us as we reach the highest level of Ecuadorian sports.

 - Down payment for a field of our own.
 Owning our own field is of the utmost importance for the long-term health of the club.
 If we had a field of our own, we could rapidly increase the amount of teams we have at the club, which means more lives we get to share Christ with.

-- $4,500 to rent the field we practice on for a year.
-This provides practice time for all our teams in a safe, accessible space.
+- $4,500 to rent a field we can practice on for a year.
+This would provide more practice times for new teams!

-- $5,000 to sponsor a Christian coach for a year to disciple students.
-We’d love to hire Ecuadorian staff to help us run our teams.
+- $2,500 to sponsor a Christian coach for a year to disciple students.
+We’d love to continue to hire local Ecuadorian staff to help us run our teams.